Blood sugar regulation

 This tight regulation is referred to as glucose homeostasis.
-Insulin, which lowers blood sugar, and glucagon, which raises it, are the most well known of the hormones involved, but more recent discoveries of other glucoregulatory hormones have expanded the understanding of this process.
-The gland called pancreas secretes two hormones and they are primarily responsible to regulate glucose levels in blood.
+Insulin, which lowers blood sugar, and glucagon, which raises it, are the most well known of the hormones involved, but more recent discoveries of other glucoregulatory hormones have expanded understanding of this process.
+The pancreas gland secretes two hormones that are primarily responsible for regulation of glucose levels in blood.

 Mechanisms

 The flat line is the optimal blood sugar level (i.e. the homeostatic set point).
 Blood sugar levels are balanced by the tug-of-war between 2 functionally opposite hormones, glucagon and insulin.

 Blood sugar levels are regulated by negative feedback in order to keep the body in balance.
 The levels of glucose in the blood are monitored by many tissues, but the cells in the pancreatic islets are among the most well understood and important.

 Granule docking is an important glucose-dependent step in human insulin secretion that does not work properly in type 2 diabetes.